gelim/sap_ms/README.md

 ### Message Server threat

-Assessing this one is a bit more tricky, as the "be_trusted" exploit is not 100% reliable and may have side effects on Logon Group availability.
+Assessing this one is a bit more tricky, as the "be_trusted" PoC is not 100% reliable and may have side effects on Logon Group availability.
 We strongly do not advise testing on production systems.

 If you really want to showcase that during a blackbox assessment, you